ideathon-2023/team-19/README.md

 * npm

 # Installation:
-* on client - npm i socket-io-client
+* on client - npm i socket-io-client mongoose
-* on server - npm i express cors nodemon socket-io
+* on server - npm i express cors nodemon socket-io mongoose

 # Usage:
 To run GhostTalk on your local development environment, follow these steps: